Gianluca Demartini, Ph.D.

 Other topics one could be working on with me are to look at entities on the Web: e.g., build novel ways for users to access and search the Web by means of entities (i.e., persons, locations, organisations) using Natural Language Processing techniques.

-Feel free to have a look at it and discuss your research plan with me before your submission.
+Feel free to discuss your research plan with me before your submission.